aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 > Note: We can copy the routes registered in these functions to create our own route definitions directly in the `routes/web.php` file and remove the `Auth::routes()` call in the `routes/web.php` file.
 This way all our routes will be in the our application and not in the framework code.

-Below I show how the routes from the installed `Laravel\Ui` package get added to the `Illuminate\Routing\Router` class by the framework.
+The Routes registration methods in the `AuthRouteMethods` class from the installed `Laravel\Ui` package are mixed into `Illuminate\Routing\Router` class by the boot method of the `UiServiceProvider` class of the`Laravel\Ui` package.

+Below I show how the `Illuminate\Routing\Router` class mixed in route registration methods are used to register authentication routes with our application.

 It all starts with the `Auth::routes()` call in `routes/web.php`: